MHickey2/Wannabe-Healthy/README.md

 ### 2. Typography    <a name="typography"></a>

 Google Fonts were used within the website.
 The 'Roboto' font is the main font used for the whole project, both for regular text and headings.
 Sans serif is the fallback font in case the other font is not available.
-See below for example of font in use.
+See below for example of font in use on the site.
 The font color is #313131, which is a good font to help counter eye strain.

 <br>
 <p align ="center">